2023 Best Neurobiology & Neurosciences Schools in the Southeast Region

 On average, neurobiology graduates from William & Mary take out $19,449 in student loans while working on their degree.

-University of Virginia - Main Campus came in at #6 in this year’s edition of the Best Neurobiology & Neurosciences Schools in the Southeast Region ranking.
-Located in the suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.
+University of Virginia - Main Campus landed the #6 spot in the 2023 rankings for the best neurobiology and neurosciences programs.
+Located in the small suburb of Charlottesville, University of Virginia is a public college with a very large student population.

 Read full report on Neurobiology & Neurosciences at University of Virginia - Main Campus

 University of North Carolina at Chapel Hill came in at #8 in this year’s edition of the Best Neurobiology & Neurosciences Schools in the Southeast Region ranking.
-UNC Chapel Hill is a fairly large public school located in the small city of Chapel Hill.
+UNC Chapel Hill is a very large public school located in the city of Chapel Hill.

-Christopher Newport University landed the #9 spot in the 2023 rankings for the best neurobiology and neurosciences programs.
-Located in the city of Newport News, CNU is a public school with a small student population.
+Christopher Newport University did quite well in this year’s ranking of the best schools for neurobiology and neurosciences students.
+It came in at #9 on the list.
+Located in the medium-sized city of Newport News, CNU is a public college with a small student population.

 While working on their degree, neurobiology majors at Vanderbilt accumulate an average of around $17,378 in student debt.